lawandorga/lawandorga-mail-server/doc/setup/vm-scaleway.md

 * General.
     - An EFI setup is required.
 * [Disk setup](/doc/disks.md)
-    - The "system" disk should be visible at `/dev/vda`.
-    - The "data" disk should be visible at `/dev/sda` or `/dev/sdb` and be unused.
+    - The disks should be visible at `/dev/sda` and `/dev/sdb`, but we cannot rely on the order.
 * [Debian installation](/doc/setup/debian.md)
     - Network setup:
         - Only use IPv4.